 Fill in the blanks where noted and send the news release to your media contacts two to three weeks prior to Fire Prevention Week.
-You may want to contact your local newspaper to confirm how far in advance you need to submit the news release in order to receive coverage during the campaign.
-Remember to follow up with a telephone call to make sure each contact has received the release and answer any questions they may have.
+Find out how far in advance you need to submit the news release in order to receive coverage during the campaign.
+Remember to follow up with a telephone call or email to make sure each contact has received the release and answer any questions they may have.

 For release on:

 (Your Fire Department) Reminds (City/Town/Province) Residents: Hear the Beep Where You Sleep.
 Every Bedroom Needs a Working Smoke Alarm!

 (Your Town/City, State/Province), (Month/Date), 2015 – Location matters when it comes to your smoke alarm.
 That’s the message behind this year’s Fire Prevention Week campaign, “Hear the Beep Where You Sleep.
 Every Bedroom Needs a Working Smoke Alarm!”